 At your first appointment, you will be required to swallow a SeHCAT capsule, which contains a small amount of a radioactive tracer.

-It will take a minimum of three hours for this capsule to work.
+It will take a minimum of one hour for this capsule to work.
 You may leave the department during this time and can eat and drink normally.

 When you return for your scan you do not usually have to undress but we will ask you to remove any metal objects such as phones, belts, keys.